Perspective | ‘It’s race, class and gender together’: Why the Atlanta murders aren’t just about one thing

 “Even the explanation of a sex addition — that is already racially layered,” says Rachel Kuo, co-founder of the Asian American Feminist Collective.
 “The ‘temptation’ is tied to the assumption of Asian woman being docile and submissive, and at the same time being exoticized.”
 Kuo says.

-“The law and the media demand a singular narrative: is it this or that?”
+“The law and the media demand a singular narrative: Is it this or that?”
 Kuo says.
 “When really it’s all of those things.
 It’s race, gender and class, together.”

 Or, as law student, Nina Lea Oishi, encapsulated it on Twitter: “It’s not ‘sex addiction.’
-It’s the entirety of American culture that says it’s okay to treat Asian woman as objects to be disposed of … The through-line is an arrow that points straight to killing us.”
+It’s the entirety of American culture that says it’s okay to treat Asian woman as objects to be disposed of. . . .
+The through-line is an arrow that points straight to killing us.”

 A singular narrative is a tidy narrative.
 A singular narrative allows law enforcement — and yes, the media — to perpetuate "lone wolf" theories, to chalk up violence to one man's sex addiction or one man's racism, to proffer that if the one bad man is caught, the problem is solved.